 In this case, the total number of outstanding sharesOutstanding SharesOutstanding shares are the stocks available with the company's shareholders at a given point of time after excluding the shares that the entity had repurchased.
-It is shown as a part of the owner's equity in the liability side of the company's balance sheet. of the bank increased by 5 times and share price reduced by the same extent, thereby leaving Market Capitalisation at same figure of Rs.
+It is shown as a part of the owner's equity in the liability side of the company's balance sheet. of the bank increased by 5 times, and share price reduced to the same extent, thereby leaving Market Capitalisation at the same figure of Rs.
 85,753.14 Crs.

-Different types of Stock Splits
+Types of Stock Splits

-There are two types of Splits:
+There are two types –

-- Forward Stock Splits
+- Forward Splits

-- Reverse Stock Splits
+- Reverse Splits

-Above example of Yes bank is that of Forward Stock splits.
-In exactly opposite manner, if a company decides to reduce the outstanding number of shares and thereby increasing the share price proportionately, it becomes Reverse Stock SplitsReverse Stock SplitsReverse stock split refers to the process of boosting a company’s stock price by reducing the number of its outstanding shares.
+The above example of Yes bank is that of Forward splits.
+In an exactly opposite manner, if a company decides to reduce the outstanding number of shares and thereby increase the share price proportionately, it becomes Reverse Stock SplitsReverse Stock SplitsReverse stock split refers to the process of boosting a company’s stock price by reducing the number of its outstanding shares.
 It is attained by combining some of the existing shares in the market and simultaneously raising their value in the same ratio..

 Stock Split 2 for 1

 2 for 1 Example